IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_cluster_worker_pool.rst

     Disk encryption for worker node

+  host_labels (False, list, None)
+    Labels that describe a Satellite host

   worker_count (False, int, None)
     Specify the desired number of workers per zone in this worker pool

   zones (False, list, None)
     Zone info for worker pool

+  worker_pool_labels (False, dict, None)
+    Labels on all the workers in the worker pool

   resource_group_id (False, str, None)